-The vast majority of patients with anti-GBM disease will exhibit glomerular crescents of uniform age, the hallmark of anti-GBM disease, on histopathologic examination.
+The majority of patients with anti-GBM disease will exhibit glomerular crescents of uniform age, the hallmark of anti-GBM disease, on histopathologic examination.
 Infiltrating neutrophils and lymphocytes and periglomerular inflammation may also be observed, among other features.

 A variety of nonspecific tests may be useful in anti-GBM disease.
 A CBC frequently reveals anemia in patients with anti-GBM disease.
 Creatinine and blood urea nitrogen (BUN) are likely to be elevated in response to kidney damage.
 Urinalysis may also show red blood cells (RBCs), blood, and protein.

 Anti-GBM antibody concentrations generally decline with effective treatment, and increased antibody concentrations following remission may indicate relapse.
 A period of 6 months without detectable anti-GBM antibodies is suggested before kidney transplant due to the risk of recurrence if a transplant is performed in a patient who still has anti-GBM antibodies.
-However, definitive guidance is lacking on the appropriate methods for anti-GBM antibody testing for monitoring purposes (eg, direct immunofluorescence testing vs serologic testing), and information on the limitations of these tests in the context of monitoring is also scarce.
+However, definitive guidance is lacking on the appropriate methods for anti-GBM antibody testing for monitoring purposes (eg, direct immunofluorescence testing versus serologic testing), and information on the limitations of these tests in the context of monitoring is also scarce.
 Given the rare nature of anti-GBM disease, as well as the growing recognition of variant and atypical forms of anti-GBM disease, clinicians should be aware that the use of anti-GBM antibody testing for monitoring purposes may present challenges.